shreyapalase/Quantum-Computing-coding/README.md

 # Quantum-Computing-coding
-A [ractice repository for my quantum computing journey.
+A Practice repository for my quantum computing journey.